 Failure to properly monitor a patient: The anesthesiologist is responsible for monitoring the patient’s breathing, blood pressure, heart rhythm, temperature, level of consciousness, and amount of oxygen in the blood.
 Not monitoring a vital or not paying attention to an abnormal monitor reading puts the patient in danger.

-Delayed anesthesia delivery: There can be errors delivery anesthesia, including vaporizer leakage, IV error, syringe-swapping trouble or other mishap at the start of surgery.
+Delayed anesthesia delivery: There can be errors in delivery anesthesia, including vaporizer leakage, IV error, syringe-swapping trouble or another mishap at the start of surgery.

 Negligence plays a primary factor in many of these causes.
 If you believe you or a loved one suffered due to medical negligence, speak with our medical malpractice lawyers in Michigan.